Jentuuh/Jentuuh/README.md

 ## I am currently a Master CS Student, expanding my knowledge in the fields of Computer Vision and Computer Networking!

-- 📓 I am currently working on my [portfolio][website]!
+- 📓 I am currently working on a Voxel Engine in Vulkan (and a private project located on GitLab)!
 During my free time I also work as a full stack developer for [Halff](https://halffapp.com/).
 - 🚀 At the moment I am focussing on expanding my knowledge in computer graphics as well as advanced algorithms and datastructures 😎
 - 🧪 Feel free to take a look at my [student Github account](https://github.com/JenteV-1746880) or [GitLab account](https://gitlab.com/Jentuuh)
 - 🏢 I am looking for an internship to further develop my skills